-Underpinned by the latest research, and accredited by the Society of Sports Therapists, our new Sports Therapy BSc course is a chance for you to develop specialist skills in the prevention, treatment, management and rehabilitation of musculoskeletal injuries.
+Underpinned by the latest research, our new Sports Therapy BSc course is a chance for you to develop specialist skills in the prevention, treatment, management and rehabilitation of musculoskeletal injuries.

 We offer the opportunity to undertake a sandwich year, where you'll take on a work placement, providing you with invaluable experience, networking and real-life hands-on learning.
 These placements could be national or international and could see you working with professional sports teams or private sports injury clinics.
 Even if you don't decide to opt for the sandwich year, work placements are an integral part of the course throughout all years.
 We have partnerships with Warwickshire County Cricket Club and Sports Birmingham, providing valuable placements, trips and case studies.